nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_monitoring.md

     print(model.current_chat_session)
 ```
-This setup wraps your gpt4all model interactions within a monitored session, capturing valuable data about each request and response.
+This setup wraps your gpt4all model interactions, capturing valuable data about each request and response.

 ### Visualize